-When a parent is diagnosed with a terminal illness, this new situation will affect the entire family, including the children.
+When a parent is diagnosed with a terminal illness, this new situation will affect the entire family, especially the children.
 In these cases one of the main concerns is how, when and if this news should be shared with the children.
 It is normal for parents to want to protect their child, but hiding the terminal illness can oftentimes make matters worse.
-Namely, withholding information can cause children to feel confused, angry and, many times, guilty.
+Withholding information can cause children to feel confused, angry and, many times, guilty.

 How to Have the Conversation with Your Children

 According to the American Society of Cancer, it is a good thing to tell your children about the terminal illness, but this news should be shared in stages and in a language that a child will be able to understand.
 Never give a child more information than they will be able to absorb and understand.